ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

   additional integers, one for the upper band width, and one for the lower band width.

-* Symmetric (SY): Stored like General, but with the assumption of symmetry (`A[i,j] == A[j,i]`), so that algorithms only need to access half the matrix.
+* Symmetric (SY): Stored like General, but the algorithm may only access half of the matrix (either the upper or lower triangle).
+  The algorithm interprets the other half as if the matrix is symmetric (`A[i,j] == A[j,i]`).
 Functions take an `UPLO` argument to decide whether to access the matrix's upper or lower triangle.

 * Symmetric Band (SB): The combination of General Band and Symmetric.

-* Symmetric Packed (SP): Assumes symmetry, but stores entries in a contiguous column-major packed format.
-The BLAS function takes an `UPLO` argument to decide whether the packed format represents the upper or lower triangle of the matrix.
+* Symmetric Packed (SP): Like Symmetric, but stores entries in a contiguous column-major packed format.

-* Hermitian (HE): Like Symmetric, but assumes the Hermitian property (the complex conjugate of `A[i,j]` equals `A[j,i]`) instead of symmetry.
+* Hermitian (HE): Like Symmetric, but with the Hermitian property (the complex conjugate of `A[i,j]` equals `A[j,i]`) instead of symmetry.
 Symmetry and the Hermitian property only differ if the matrix's element type is complex.

 * Hermitian Band (HB): The combination of General Band and Hermitian.

-* Hermitian Packed (SP): Like Symmetric Packed, but assumes the Hermitian property instead of symmetry.
+* Hermitian Packed (SP): Like Symmetric Packed, with the Hermitian property instead of symmetry.

-* Triangular (TR): Functions take an `UPLO` argument to decide whether to access the matrix's upper or lower triangle, and a `DIAG` argument to decide whether to assume that the matrix has an implicitly stored unit diagonal (all ones).
-Both options are relevant for using the results of matrix factorizations like LU and Cholesky.
+* Triangular (TR): Functions take an `UPLO` argument to decide whether to access the matrix's upper or lower triangle, and a `DIAG` argument to decide whether to access the matrix's diagonal.
+  If `DIAG` is `'U'`, the function will not access the matrix's diagonal, and will interpret the diagonal's elements as all ones (a "unit diagonal").
+  Both options are relevant for using the results of an in-place LU matrix factorization.

 * Triangular Band (TB): The combination of General Band and Triangular.